パール(真珠)の選び方

 4. Shape

-The shapes are roughly divided intoRound (perfect circle),Semi-round (almost perfectly round),Semi-baroque (slightly modified),Baroque (variant)Round ones are more expensive and have a more formal feel, soFor ceremonial occasions, round or semi-round glasses are used.Let's make sure to do so.
+The shapes are roughly divided intoRound (perfect circle),Semi-round (almost perfectly round),Semi-baroque (slightly modified),Baroque (variant)Round ones are more expensive and have a more formal feel, soFor ceremonial occasions, round or semi-round glasses are used.Let's do this.

-If you want a casual look for everyday use, baroque is a stylish option.
+If you want to create a casual look for everyday use, baroque is a stylish option.

 trueSpecial designation of pearls (Pearl Science Institute)

-Since ancient times, high-quality pearls have been called Hanadama, and it is the most familiar name.
-Aurora Hanadama is the highest quality white pearl with the strongest luster, but there is variation in quality, so we recommend that you check the actual product.
+High-quality pearls have long been called Hanadama, and this is the most familiar name.
+Aurora Hanadama is the highest quality white pearl with the strongest luster, but there is variation in quality, so we recommend checking the actual product.

 ▼Hojudo's Aurora Hanadama